Jump (Rihanna song)

 "Jump" is a song recorded by Barbadian singer Rihanna for her seventh studio album, Unapologetic (2012).
 It was written by Kevin Cossom, M. B. Williams, Stargate and Chase & Status, with production done by the latter two and Kuk Harrell.
-It samples the lyrics of the 1996 single "Pony", performed by Ginuwine.
+It interpolates the lyrics of the 1996 single "Pony", performed by Ginuwine.
 Its composition and structure received comparisons to not only Justin Timberlake's song "Cry Me a River" and Magnetic Man's "I Need Air", but also to some of Rihanna's previous songs, including "Rude Boy" and "Red Lipstick".
 A remix of the song called "Jump (Club Cheval Rap Remix)" by rapper Theophilus London was leaked onto the internet.
-"Jump" was serviced to Australian radio on January 24, 2014 as the album's sixth single.
+"Jump" was serviced to Australian radio on January 24, 2014, as the album's sixth single.